nextflow-io/website/content/example3.md

 <h3><a href="javascript:void(0)">BLAST pipeline</a></h3>

 <p class="text-muted">
-	The example below splits a FASTA file into chunks and executes for each of them a BLAST query in a parallel manner.
-	Then, all the sequences for the top hits are collected and merged to a single result file.
+    This example splits a FASTA file into chunks and executes a BLAST query for each chunk in parallel.
+Then, all the sequences for the top hits are collected and merged into a single result file.
 </p>

 <script type="syntaxhighlighter" class="brush: groovy">